Microsoft Copilot Explained: Full Features, Insights & How It’s Transforming Productivity with AI!

 6. Copilot Vision.

-• Read and summarize content from whiteboards, books, or screens.
+• Capture and summarize information from whiteboards, books, presentations, or computer screens.

 Microsoft Copilot